For Immediate Release

 While there are certainly a lot of benefits to these learning methods, no single one is considered to be ideal.
 Personalized Learning, while tailored, requires a huge amount of research, content creation, and interaction between teachers and students.
 Mobile Learning is limited by x x screen size and battery life while Micro Learning is only suitable for certain topics.

-Creating a well-rounded learning experience is only achievable on a handful of platforms and applications, since most of them have specific emphasis on learning methodology, but this is not the case for Open edX with it being designed to implement multiple learning methods on a single platform.
-Users can learn with their mobile devices through the Open edX app, gain knowledge from their peers through discussion groups and learn via micro-learning from the diverse formats of content supported by Open edX, and embed formats like VR leveraging its flexible customization options.
+Creating a well-rounded learning experience is only achievable on a handful of platforms and applications, since most of them have specific emphasis on learning methodology, but this is not the case for the Open edX® platform with it being designed to implement multiple learning methods on a single platform.
+Users can learn with their mobile devices through the Open edX app, gain knowledge from their peers through discussion groups and learn via micro-learning from the diverse formats of content supported by the Open edX® platform, and embed formats like VR leveraging its flexible customization options.

 When attempting to construct a well-rounded learning experience, the most important decision is not about selecting the right learning method, but to structure the right combination of these complementary learning methods.

-Open edX is an open-source MOOC (Massive Open Online Course) platform.
-This means that anyone can take the Open edX software and start offering open online courses available to everyone.
+The Open edX® Platform is an open-source MOOC (Massive Open Online Course) platform.
+This means that anyone can take the Open edX® platform software and start offering open online courses available to everyone.

-edX , the creators of Open edX, offer the main MOOC site edx.org which provides users opportunities to learn regardless of who and how old they are, as long as they have access to a computer.
-Countless institutions and nonprofit organizations have been using edX to offer access to quality educational and interactive content to their users.
+edX , the creators of the Open edX® platform, offer the main MOOC site edx.org which provides users opportunities to learn regardless of who and how old they are, as long as they have access to a computer.
+Countless institutions and nonprofit organizations have been using it to offer access to quality educational and interactive content to their users.

-One big advantage of edX is the ability to allow learners to learn at their own pace.
-Unlike traditional lectures in which students follow the same curriculum schedule and project deadlines as others, edX offers flexibility to those who are less positioned for traditional education.
+One big advantage of a platform like this is the ability to allow learners to learn at their own pace.
+Unlike traditional lectures in which students follow the same curriculum schedule and project deadlines as others, the platform offers flexibility to those who are less positioned for traditional education.

-Moreover, edX is a brilliant way to share knowledge since in a traditional lecture environment, there are maximum capacities and limited seating and yet in an edX course, content can be shared among tens of thousands of students while at the same time adhering to quality standards.
+Moreover, it is a brilliant way to share knowledge since in a traditional lecture environment, there are maximum capacities and limited seating and yet in an online course, content can be shared among tens of thousands of students while at the same time adhering to quality standards.

 As an open-source software, almost every component can be modified to tailor the product to different types of clients and use-cases.
 However, it is important to keep lean design and development methodology in mind and focus on creating a minimum viable product offering the most learner/user value as soon as possible.
 Only then the user's behavior, needs and wants can be understood to tailor the platform specifically for the them over time.